cybernetics/JTemplate/README.md

     <p>Lorem ipsum dolor sit amet.</p>

 # Implementation
-JTemplate is distributed as a single JAR file that contains the following types, discussed in more detail below:
+JTemplate is distributed as a JAR file that contains the following classes for processing templates:

 * `org.jtemplate`
     * `TemplateEncoder` - template processing engine